MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 ---
 # required metadata

-title: What happens when you create a work profile | Microsoft Docs
+title: Introduction to Android work profile - Microsoft Intune | Microsoft Docs
-description: Describes how to encrypt an Android device
+description: Describes how to navigate a work profile and find work apps on your Intune-enrolled device.
 keywords:
 author: lenewsad
 ms.author: lanewsad